Skip to main content

 ]' 'https://app.nobl9.com/api/budgetadjustments/v1/maintenance-budget-adjustment/events/update'

-You can also update past adjustment events using sloctl budgetadjustments events command.
-To do so:
+You can also update past adjustment events with the sloctl budgetadjustments events command.
+For this:

 2. Identify the event that needs to be updated.

-3. Run budgetadjustments events update, providing the updated values in a YAML file
+Run budgetadjustments events update, providing the updated values in a YAML file.

 Delete an incorrect adjustment event using sloctl